-IIST e-Magazine No.0278
+IIST e-Magazine Double Issue No.0281-No.0282

-Ministry of Economy, Trade and Industry
+Ministry of Economy, Trade and Industry (METI)

 * Articles are written by METI officials and specialists, economists, journalists, and experts in various fields.

 It should be noted, however, that views expressed do not represent the official position of the Japanese government or of IIST.